ibnlanre/portal/README.md

 ### Define actions: Functions in stores

-You can include functions within the initial state object of a composite store.
-These functions become methods on the store, allowing you to co-locate state logic (actions) with the state itself.
-This is useful for encapsulating complex state transitions.
+Use `combine()` to merge your state and actions into a single object before passing it to `createStore`.
+Actions reference the store variable directly—this works because function bodies evaluate lazily, after the variable is assigned.

-When defining actions, to update state, you must use the variable that holds the store instance.
-For example, if your store is `const store = createStore(...)`, you would use `store.property.$set(...)` inside an action, not `this.property.$set(...)`.
+When defining actions, to update state, use the variable that holds the store instance.
+For example, `store.property.$set(...)` inside an action, not `this.property.$set(...)`.

 **Examples:**

 1.  **Counter with actions:**

     ```ts
+    import { z } from "zod";
-    import { createStore } from "@ibnlanre/portal";
+    import { createStore, combine } from "@ibnlanre/portal";

+    const state = { value: 0 };
-    const counterStore = createStore({
+    const actions = {
-      value: 0,
       increment(amount: number = 1) {
-        // To update 'value', use 'counterStore.value'
         counterStore.value.$set((prev) => prev + amount);
       },
       decrement(amount: number = 1) {